frederik-glasmachers/billiards-undo/readme.md

 | `cur-factor`  | 0.5     | Factor applied to the current video stream frame            |
 | `ref-factor`  | -0.5    | Factor applied to the reference snapshot video stream frame |

-For cameras which to not support the resolution of 1280x720 it is recommended to change `width` and `height`.
+For cameras which do not support the resolution of 1280x720 it is recommended to change the parameters `width` and `height`.

 Color values are in the range of 0-1.
 Computation of a pixel is done in each color channel with the following formula: